Have Questions?

 828-669-4161

-Swain Recovery Center is committed to assisting the people of Black Mountain, NC. and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
+Swain Recovery Center is committed to assisting the people of Black Mountain and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
 Swain Recovery Center offers a wide collection of services in line with their belief of treatments that work - including outpatient counseling, long term rehab facilities, short term drug abuse treatment, inpatient rehabs, detox facilities and others.

 Swain Recovery Center also feels that it is important that every person gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including contingency management/motivational incentive, cognitive/behavior therapy, activity therapy, 12-step facilitation approach, group therapy, substance abuse counseling approach and others.
 Additionally, Swain Recovery Center is specialized in persons with eating disorders, transgender or (LGBT) clients, child care for clients children, legal advocacy, active duty military, domestic violence, as well as other special programs.
 In general, the treatment services that this alcohol and drug rehab facility uses can provide the level of stability that is as permanent as it is lasting.